Albert Geyser: Theological rejection of apartheid

 Geyser's first years at the University of Pretoria (i.e. 1946-1952) continued his support for the racial policies of the South African government and of his denomination, which was evident during his ministry.
 Writing about the evolution of Geyser's thinking, Pieter de Villiers comments that "Geyser’s support of apartheid [at this time] is not surprising, since a racist lifestyle was firmly embedded in South African social life and accepted as self-evident."
 The NHK's missionary policy proceeded from the position that as only whites could be members of the denomination, missionary work should aim to establish separate churches for each people group ("nation").
 The NHK would be such a volkskerk, providing an exclusive ecclesiastical home for white Afrikaners while adhering to " 'conservative Christian-national values'", as the Commission of the NHK's General Church Assembly noted in June 1967.

 Geyser's personal political affiliation during this period is unclear.
 His lifelong adversary, Pont, accused Geyser of having then been aligned with the United Party.
 The United Party, led by former Field Marshal Jan Smuts, was for co-operation with Britain, while at home it stood for an informal segregation, opposed geographic separation and, by the 1960s, wanted a single citizenship for all South Africans.
 By contrast, the National Party came to power in 1948 on the basis of a rejection of co-operation with Britain and proposals to implement apartheid formally.
-J P Oberholzer argues that by 1956 Geyser was a member of the Suid-Afrikaanse Bond and the Suid-Afrika Eerste Beweging, without providing further explanation.
+Professor Johannes Petrus Oberholzer claimed that by 1956 Geyser was a member of the Suid-Afrikaanse Bond and the Suid-Afrika Eerste Beweging, without providing further explanation.
 Pont himself helped to form the Herstigte Nasionale Party in 1969, and unsuccessfully stood for the HNP in the 1970 city council election in Waterkloof, Pretoria.

 Geyser's actions and writing after 1952 suggest that two factors in post-Second World War Europe may have contributed to his abandonment of race-based nationalism and his lifelong commitment to ecumenism.
 German churches were having to deal with their support for an ethnic nationalism and with the subsequent genocide of Jews that followed.
 In response to a rising need for ecumenism, the World Council of Churches (WCC) was established in 1948 in Amsterdam.
 During his European stay Geyser was increasingly influenced by progressive ecumenists who had emerged in the Netherlands and elsewhere.